County Route 11 (Suffolk County, New York): Route description

-In Huntington Manor CR 11 intersects with CR 92 where NYS Bike Route 25A turns south.
+In Huntington Manor, CR 11 intersects with CR 92 where NYS Bike Route 25A turns south.
 It then crosses the Port Jefferson Branch of the Long Island Rail Road at an at-grade crossing before reaching the intersection of NY 110 in Huntington Station.
 Also in Huntington Station is the intersection of CR 35, which has become a connection between the North Shore and NY 231, since the cancellation of the proposed Babylon–Northport Expressway.

 East of this point, much of the road is dotted with town houses and condominiums built along frontage roads.
 In Greenlawn, the road intersects with unsigned CR 9 (Cuba Hill Road), and signed CR 86 (Broadway–Greenlawn Centerport Road).
-Greenlawn Park is a local baseball field that runs along all three streets, and no others.
-In East Northport the road winds left near Oswego Drive, where the formerly proposed Babylon–Northport Expressway was intended to have an interchange.
+Greenlawn Park, which has a local baseball field, is bordered by these three roads.
+In East Northport, the road winds left near Oswego Drive, where the formerly proposed Babylon–Northport Expressway was intended to have an interchange.
 From there, Pulaski Road intersects CR 10 (Elwood Road) and then after Larkfield Road.

 Crossing over the Port Jefferson Branch of the Long Island Rail Road a second time, Pulaski Road takes a steep drop down a hill far below the level of the tracks, where it encounters the intersection of Bread and Cheese Hollow Road.
 After, Pulaski Road leaves the Town of Huntington and enters the Town of Smithtown.

 Sunken Meadow State Parkway was built underneath Pulaski Road in the 1950s.
 It shares a cloverleaf interchange, which has the southernmost ramps squeezed tightly between the train trestle carrying the LIRR Port Jefferson line.
 From there on, the name of the road is immediately changed to East Northport Road.
 NYS Bike Route 25A rejoins CR 11 at Old Commack Road, and CR 11 ends at NY 25A just two blocks west of Church Street.
 Northeast of CR 11's terminus at NY 25A, the road turns into Old Dock Road and runs along the west side of the former Kings Park State Hospital until reaching the Nissequogue River.